Cost per 4 ft Plant (RGH001D) $65.00 @ + shipping

 Cinnamon Plants do not handle frost well.
 Our suggestion is to keep it in a planter inside the home preferably near a window with ample sunlight.
 It can be put outside during months when the temperatures remain above 35 degrees.
 Young plants are especially susceptible to freezing temperatures.
 Water moderately throughout the year but do not over water - do not over-water the pant as it will lead to root rot.

-If you plant the Cinnamon in an area of the country where climate conditions allow for outdoor planting, plant it in an area that provides sun to partial shade.
-Protect the tree from hard freezes and prolonged cool weather.
-A cinnamon tree can survive short mild freezes.
 Cinnamon trees are grown for three years and then pruned every other year.
 The roots will send up a dozen or so shoots called tillering that should be allowed to grow for one year.
 The spice is obtained from the inner bark, harvest the woody stems, they will grow back.
 The outer bark is removed from the stem and the inner bark yields the Cinnamon.
-FYI Cinnamon is a difficult plant to propagate, germination does not guarantee survival.
-Cinnamon is also susceptible to a variety of insects and especially popular with the white fly.
-It is prudent to keep a close eye on plants less than 3 years old to guard against insect damage.

 Harvesting Cinnamon